-Students are required to take all of the following:
+Students are required to take all of the following (16 credits):

-** Topics must be approved by graduate program director.
-Some examples of topics include: Brand and Business Impact of Digital Media, Content Strategy for PR and Advertising, Creating Effective Social Media, Creative and Critical Thinking, Data Driven Marketing (Big Data), Digital Media Campaigns, Digital and Social Media for PR, Social Media and Culture.
+Topics must be approved by graduate program director.
+Some examples of topics include: Brand and Business Impact of Digital Media, Communication Strategies for Digital Activism, Content Strategy for PR and Advertising, Creating Effective Social Media, Creative and Critical Thinking, Data Driven Marketing (Big Data), Digital Media Campaigns, Digital and Social Media for PR, Social Media and Culture.

 Students will have the option to take pre-approved elective courses in either Writing, Rhetoric and Discourse (WRD) or Art, Media, and Design (AMD) as part of their additional electives, allowing students to develop an enriched focus.

 All electives listed on this page are examples.
 The lists are not exhaustive and the specific courses listed may not be offered every quarter.
 Please consult your advisor to determine how electives will apply toward degree requirements.

 Students who want to switch between DCMA tracks should be aware that some completed courses in one track may not count towards the requirements of the other.
 If a student is considering switching tracks, they should consult their advisor and graduate director for assistance.

 Students complete a comprehensive reflection paper during their final term in the program.
 This completion option is available to all students and does not come with any course credit.